 Your employer has a duty of care to protect you and ensure your safety while you’re at work.
 Under the Health and Safety at Work Act 1974, they need to find any potential risks and reduce them where possible.
 This includes the risk posed by lifts.

 Therefore, your employer should:

-- Regularly maintain lifts and escalators (using specialist contractors) according to the manufacturer’s guidance.
+- Regularly maintain lifts (using specialist contractors) according to the manufacturer’s guidance.

 - Train all staff on how to use lifts for moving stock or equipment.

 - Ensure areas around lifts are clear from trip hazards.

 - Ensure any wet areas nearby are cleared quickly and warning signs used, or the lift is stopped until the area is clear.

 Failure to do any of the above which causes an accident to happen could mean you’re eligible for compensation.
 Your employer, legally, can’t prevent you from claiming.
 They can’t discipline you and will have insurance in place to cover the costs of any such claim, so don’t be put off.

 If you intend to claim after being stuck in a lift as a result of negligence, there are certain steps you might wish to take.
 Reporting the incident to the party who is responsible for the lift is one such step.
 You could also obtain contact details of any witnesses and take photographs of the scene if appropriate.
 Once you are out of the lift, it could be wise to seek both medical attention for any injuries and legal advice to see if you could be eligible for compensation.